 2. Create a feasible business model

-Once the idea is chosen, the next thing to look at is the business model to see if it is a feasible business idea.
+Once the idea is chosen, the next thing we include in teaching kids entrepreneurship is to have them at the business model to see if it is a feasible business idea.
 The Business Model Canvas, created by Alexander Osterwalder, is an excellent tool to help kids (and adults) discover this.
 The Business Model Canvas is widely used by entrepreneurs as part of the lean startup methodology.
 The Business Model Canvas will help kids determine what problem they are solving, who their customers are, how they will run the business and how they will make money.
 The Strategyzer website has a free 2-minute video which explains the nine building blocks that the canvas is built on which you can view on their website at: https://strategyzer.com/canvas/business-model-canvas .
 Post 3 of 6 will focus on a fun and engaging way to teach the business model canvas to young entrepreneurs.

 3. Teach business basics

 Once the idea is chosen and the business model is created it’s time to learn the business fundamentals which will serve the young entrepreneurs no matter what business idea they pursue now or in the future.
-In our programs we include branding, marketing, sales, basic financials, customer service and production.
+We include branding, marketing, sales, basic financials, customer service and production when we are teaching kids entrepreneurship.
 Each of these areas are necessary to go from the idea stage to the actual starting and running of the business.
 Presentation skills are also included since the kids are required to create e a poster presentation/pitch for their business.
 After all, if the entrepreneur can’t communicate the idea effectively it will be impossible for them to succeed.
 Post 4 of 6 will focus on a method to teach the business fundamentals to young entrepreneurs.

 4. Learn from real entrepreneurs